BeatrizFerLim/Titanic_Challenge_Kaggle/README.md

 Here we have the dataset cleaned, with all the missing values filled and the non-numerical attributes turned into numerical ones.

-The evaluation of the chosen model.
+**The evaluation of the chosen model.**

+The model chosen to make the predictions was the Random Forest Classifier.
+Although other models could be used to do the analysis, this one was chosen for a few reasons.
+After testing four differente models — LinearSVC, K-Nearest Neighboor,Decision Tree Classifier, and Random Forest Classifier —, we evaluated those models.
+The one with the best performance was the Random Forest Classifier, with higher values for the evaluation metrics than the others.
+Another important factor is that the Random Forest Classifier is a method that ensembles other methods, in order to be more accurated making the predictions.
+In addition, the Random Forest Classifier presented a higher value for the F1-Score metric, a relevant metric to evaluate classification models, given that it combine two other metrics: recall and precision.

 1. The classification report from the Scikit Learn library, _metrics_

 ![report_choosen_model](https://user-images.githubusercontent.com/46689116/219475102-19f6f9fe-9f85-41f7-8c42-897479a882a7.png)

 Here we have the metrics such as Accuracy, Precision and Recall.
-All of them has values that go above 70%, higher than the other models tested.
+All of them has values that go above 0.70, higher than the other models tested.

 2. And, the confusion matrix, also from _metrics_